huggingface/huggingface_hub/docs/hub/how-to-upstream.md

 ## `Repository`

-The `Repository` class allows you to push models or other repositories to the Hub. `Repository` is a wrapper over Git and Git-LFS methods, so make sure you have Git-LFS installed (see [here](https://git-lfs.github.com/) for more instructions) and set up before you begin.
+The `Repository` class allows you to push models or other repositories to the Hub. `Repository` is a wrapper over Git and Git-LFS methods, so make sure you have Git-LFS installed (see [here](https://git-lfs.github.com/) for installation instructions) and set up before you begin.
 If you are already familiar with common Git commands, then the `Repository` class should feel familiar.

 ### Clone a repository